Team-TSD/Tetris-Community/README.md

 If you've never worked on a coding project before, I would recommend [you watch this video](https://www.youtube.com/watch?v=B8RSMBSzFuA) on how to make a commit (i.e, propose a change) to the file.

 1. Clone the repository
-2. Edig the tetriscommunity.md file
+2. Edit the tetriscommunity.md file
 3. Make a commit and the administrators will talk it out with you

 ## Administrators